 - In your right hand side, you’ll notice the Work Offline button as shown below.

-- Hit that button
+- Hit that button.

 - Outlook will attempt to re-connect.
 If for some reason that doesn’t happen, go ahead and restart your Outlook client.

-Outlook is disconnected
+Outlook is disconnected from Exchange

-This is probably due to a temporary hiccup in your connectivity to the network/VPN.
+This is probably due to a temporary hiccup in your connectivity to the network/ VPN.
 When back online, Outlook might automatically try to re-connect back to the server.
 If this doesn’t work, here is how to easily reconnect.

-Goo chances that if you are using Exchange, Outlook will first display the “Need Password” message.
+Good chances that if you are using Exchange, Outlook will first display the “Need Password” message.
 If so:

 - Go to the Send / Receive tab.